nrinaudo/nrinaudo.github.com/_articles/pl/type_checking.md

 We've gained a reasonable understanding of how type checking works, and can now identify well-typed programs.

 This feels a little disappointing, however: it's still perfectly possible to represent ill-typed programs.
-We can still write `nonsense`, it's just that we now have a validation function to tell us we shouldn't.
+We can still write `nonsense`, it's just that there is now a validation function to tell us we shouldn't.

 It would be much better if we could somehow represent programs in a way that made illegal expressions impossible - in which adding a number and a boolean did not merely cause `typeCheck` to grumble, but was a notion that simply could not exist.